loomhigh/loomhigh.github.io/content/projects/draft/People_power_change.md

 ## Emotion, Values, Leadership
 <!--Page 60-->
- Decisions are based on value judgements which requires <mark>emotional information</mark>.
+ Decisions are based on value judgements which requires `Emotional Information`.
 - Some emotions `enable` intention, mindfulness, and urgency
 - some emotions `inhibit` intention, mindfulness, and agency.